What Is Home Insurance and How Does It Work?

 HO-4: Renters Insurance

-• Does not cover the building structure
+• Exclusions: Does not cover the building structure, as that is the landlord’s responsibility.

 HO-5: Comprehensive Form